What Should Investors Do After the Fed Rate Cut?

 Profit and prosper with the best of expert advice - straight to your e-mail.

-The current level of interest rates is objectively higher than it has been over the last two decades or so.
-As the housing market crashed in 2007, the Fed began an aggressive period of rate cuts that brought the federal funds rate from 4.75% down to nearly zero.
+Even with the September 18 rate cut, the current level of interest rates is objectively higher than it has been over the last two decades or so.
+As the housing market crashed in 2007, the Federal Reserve began an aggressive period of rate cuts that brought the federal funds rate from 4.75% down to nearly zero.
 That helped prop up the stock market during the next several years – after the initial mayhem passed, of course.

-Near-zero rates lasted until December 2015, when a slow but gradual series of interest-rate increases began.
+Near-zero rates lasted until December 2015, when a slow but gradual series of rate increases began.
 Those moderate moves did not disrupt the stock market's growth, and the trend of higher rates lasted through the end of 2018 when the effective federal funds rate reached a peak range of 2.25% to 2.50%.
-However, the COVID-19 pandemic forced a return to near-zero interest rates in response to the economic crisis at the time.
+However, the COVID-19 pandemic forced a return to near-zero interest rates in response to the economic crisis that was unfolding at the time.

 A second round of increases at the Federal Reserve began in earnest in March 2022 in response to spiking inflation.
 The central bank proceeded to hike rates 11 times over the next 16 months, bringing the federal funds rate to its current level.

-But even amid this aggressive tightening, the stock market proved resilient, with the S&P 500 index up 32% on a total return basis (price change plus dividends) since March 2022.
+But even amid this aggressive tightening, the stock market proved resilient, with the S&P 500 Index up 38% on a total return basis (price change plus dividends) since March 2022.

 What should investors do if the Fed cuts rates?